 c.
 Reflective Learning.
 Attendance at educational programs, interviews with appropriate officials, planning and implementing educational programs, writing research papers, or other educational activities.

 d.
 Counseling Assessment and Compliance.
 Referral for assessment (at the student’s expense) to a licensed mental health professional or counseling center for general mental health or other counseling issues.
-Students found responsible for alcohol and/or drug violations will normally be referred to the UNF Office for Health Promotion for alcohol and/or drug education and assessment, but may be referred to an outside agency or counselor based on the seriousness of the violation.
+Students found responsible for alcohol and/or drug violations will normally be referred to the UNF Office of the Dean of Students for alcohol and/or drug education and assessment, but may be referred to an outside agency or counselor based on the seriousness of the violation.
 Students must comply with all recommendations established as a result of any assessment.

 e.
 Restitution.
-Payment of actual damages or loss of services to the University or victim.
+Payment of actual damages or loss of services to the University or alleged victim.

 f.
 Disciplinary Probation.
-A period of time during which any further violation of the Student Conduct Code puts the student’s status with the University in jeopardy.
-If the student is found “responsible” for another violation of the Code during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension or Expulsion from the University.
+A period of time during which any further violation of the Student Code of Conduct puts the student’s status with the University in jeopardy.
+If the student is found “responsible” for another violation of the Code during the period of disciplinary probation, serious consideration will be given to imposing a sanction or suspension or expulsion from the University.

 g.
 Restrictions.
 Some of the restrictions that may be placed on a student include, but are not limited to:

-(2) Representation of the University on athletic teams.
+2. Representation of the University on an athletic team.

 i.
 Exclusion from University Housing (either temporary or permanent).*